-Urine analysis is one of the most commonly used tests and provides a helpful clue in the diagnosis of TIN.
-Positive proteinuria in dipstick test and microscopic or macroscopic hematuria is associated with drug-induced TIN in less than 50% of cases, but about 90% in beta-lactam antibiotics induced TIN.
-Urine leukocytes are present in almost all patients with methicillin induced TIN but less common with other antibiotics.
-Esinophiluria (Wright or Hansel stain) is present in the drug-induced acute TIN but not sensitive and specific due to present in other conditions too.
+Urine analysis is one of the most commonly used tests and provides a helpful clue to diagnosing TIN.
+Positive proteinuria in dipstick test and microscopic or macroscopic hematuria is associated with drug-induced TIN in less than 50% of cases but about 90% in beta-lactam antibiotics-induced TIN.
+Urine leukocytes are present in almost all patients with methicillin-induced TIN but less common with other antibiotics.
+Esinophiluria (Wright or Hansel stain) is present in the drug-induced acute TIN but not sensitive and specific due to being present in other conditions.
 Visualization of urine microscopy shows WBC casts in the absence of pyelonephritis.
-Tubular cells injury by inflammatory process manifests as hyaline and granular casts in around 80% of drug-induced acute TIN, and surprisingly RBC casts and WBC casts are seen on only 26% and 14% respectively.
-Hence, clinicians should not exclude acute TIN as a cause of AKI on the basis of the presence or absence of pyuria or WBC casts.
-Evaluation of urine chemistry and electrolytes, osmolality, fractional excretion of sodium does not aid in diagnostic purposes.
+Tubular cell injury by inflammatory process manifests as hyaline and granular casts in around 80% of drug-induced acute TIN.
+Surprisingly, Rts and WBC casts are seen in only 26% and 14%, respectively.
+Hence, clinicians should not exclude acute TIN as a cause of AKI based on the presence or absence of pyuria or WBC casts.
+Evaluation of urine chemistry, electrolytes, osmolality, and fractional excretion of sodium do not aid diagnosis.

 Diagnosis and monitoring of disease activity are helped by urinary biomarkers, for instance, monocyte chemotactic peptide-1 (MCP-1), alpha1-microglobulin (A1M), and beta2- microglobulin (B2M).
-These are low molecular proteins passed in urine suggests tubular injury and interstitial pathology.
+These low molecular proteins passed in the urine suggest tubular injury and interstitial pathology.
 One study with urinary biomarkers concluded that B2M has higher sensitivity and specificity than A1M.
 MCP-1 is usually observed in the drug-induced TIN.

 The role of mycophenolate mofetil has been demonstrated in recent studies.
-It is mainly useful in steroid-resistant cases, and steroid contraindicated cases.
-Vancomycin-induced granuloma interstitial nephritis was found to be generally refractory to steroid so, treated with cyclosporine and mycophenolate mofetil showed amelioration in renal function.
+It is mainly helpful in steroid-resistant cases and where steroids are contraindicated.
+Vancomycin-induced granulomatous interstitial nephritis was found to be generally refractory to steroids, and treatment with cyclosporine and mycophenolate mofetil ameliorated renal function.

-Corticosteroids and other immunosuppressants, i.e., azathioprine, are indicated mainly in cases associated with systemic inflammatory and autoimmune diseases such as Sjögren syndrome, sarcoidosis, SLE, TIN with uveitis, and other granulomatous diseases.
+Corticosteroids and other immunosuppressants, i.e., azathioprine, is indicated mainly in cases associated with systemic inflammatory and autoimmune diseases such as Sjögren syndrome, sarcoidosis, SLE, TIN with uveitis, and other granulomatous disorders.
 A retrospective study advocated improved prognosis of corticosteroid use in granulomatous interstitial nephritis regardless of the extent of fibrosis and inflammation on biopsy.
-Another published case report proposed that corticosteroid treatment in cases of mild tubulointerstitial fibrosis has a better response in the granulomatous TIN.
-Primarily, corticosteroids have an enormous benefit over sarcoidosis and TIN with uveitis; unfortunately, it has more chances of relapse after withdrawal and needs a longer duration of therapy as compared to the drug-induced TIN.
+Another published case report proposed that corticosteroid treatment in mild tubulointerstitial fibrosis has a better response in the granulomatous TIN.
+Primarily, corticosteroids have an enormous benefit over sarcoidosis and TIN with uveitis; unfortunately, they have more chances of relapse after withdrawal and need a more prolonged therapy duration than drug-induced TIN.
 Additionally, cases associated with sarcoidosis can be treated with steroid-sparing agents such as infliximab and azathioprine.
 IgG4-associated TIN responds well to corticosteroid treatment though the relapse rate after discontinuation is high.

-Management of infection-related TIN is the treatment of underlying infections with convenient antibiotics.
+Management of infection-related TIN is the treatment of underlying infections with appropriate antibiotics.
 Besides, there are no other well-described treatment methods.
 Corticosteroids have little or no role in an infection-related TIN.
-In TIN with uveitis, uveitis is treated with topical cycloplegics and corticosteroids, which gives around 50% of positive response.
-Viral related transplant rejection is managed by reducing the immunosuppressants and specific retroviral drugs.
+In TIN with uveitis, uveitis is treated with topical cycloplegics and corticosteroids, which give around 50% of positive response.
+Viral-related transplant rejection is managed by reducing the immunosuppressants and specific retroviral drugs.

-Supportive and conservative care should be provided to those patients whose adverse effects of medications and severe renal failure.
-Fluid and electrolyte management, avoid volume depletion or overload, adequate hydration, symptomatic relief of fever, rash and systemic symptoms, avoidance of nephrotic drugs and drugs that impair renal blood flow, supportive dialysis, etc.
+Supportive and conservative care should be provided to patients with adverse effects of medications and severe renal failure.
+These measures include fluid and electrolyte management, avoiding volume depletion or overload, adequate hydration, symptomatic relief of fever, rash and systemic symptoms, avoidance of nephrotoxic drugs, supportive dialysis, etc.

-Clinical presentations and laboratory results of TIN are not specific rather similar in most of the diseases of the kidney, causing AKI and renal insufficiency.
-So differentials of TIN includes all those causes of AKI.
-Thus, clinicians use different diagnostic tests, i.e., biopsy, imaging, etc. to differentiate the TIN from AKI because therapeutic interventions are different according to the various causes of AKI.
-While assessing the suspected tubulointerstitial nephritis in patients with renal insufficiency, the following problems should be considered:
+Clinical presentations and laboratory results of tubulointerstitial nephritis are not specific but rather overlap with most kidney diseases, causing AKI and renal insufficiency.
+So differentials of TIN include all those causes of AKI.
+Thus, clinicians use different diagnostic tests, i.e., biopsy, imaging, etc., to differentiate the TIN from AKI because therapeutic interventions differ according to the various causes of AKI.
+Therefore, while assessing the suspected tubulointerstitial nephritis in patients with renal insufficiency, the following problems should be considered:

 Acute Tubular Necrosis

-It is the most common cause of acute renal failure characterized by tubular cells necrosis insulted from ischemia, toxins such as aminoglycosides, heavy metal, urate, radiocontrast dye, and ethylene glycol.
-Clinical pictures like oliguria, metabolic acidosis, elevated BUN, and creatinine, electrolyte imbalance are similar to that of TIN.
+It is the most common cause of acute renal failure characterized by tubular cell necrosis for various reasons, such as ischemia, toxins such as aminoglycosides, heavy metals, urate, radiocontrast dye, ethylene glycol, etc. In addition, clinical manifestations like oliguria, metabolic acidosis, elevated BUN and creatinine, and electrolyte imbalance are similar to TIN.

-Atheroemboli (also called cholesterol crystal emboli) should be considered in patients with predominance urinary WBC and RBC casts.
-Atheroemboli may also present with skin rashes, eosinophiluria, eosinophilia, but skin eruptions are livedo reticularis and digits infarcts rather diffuse maculopapular type in TIN.
-History of endovascular diseases, old age, obesity helps to figure out atheroemboli.
+Atheroembolism (cholesterol crystal emboli) should be considered in patients with a predominance of urinary WBC and RBC casts.
+Atheroemboli may also present with skin rashes, eosinophiluria, and eosinophilia.
+Skin changes usually include livedo reticularis and digital infarcts rather than the diffuse maculopapular rash of TIN.
+History of endovascular diseases, old age, and obesity point towards atheroemboli.

-It is a wide range of glomerular inflammatory immune-mediated diseases, also involving other compartments of the kidney.
-It ultimately leads to renal insufficiency, and renal failure as TIN. common presentations of glomerulonephritis are similar to TIN, such as proteinuria, oliguria, RBC casts, so visualization of glomeruli and immune complex deposition in light and electron microscopy helps to differentiate different types glomerulonephritis each other and from the TIN.
+These are a wide range of glomerulopathies, ultimately leading to renal impairment and mimicking TIN.
+Typical presentations of glomerulonephritis are similar to TIN, such as proteinuria, oliguria, and RBC casts, so visualization of glomeruli and immune complex deposition in light and electron microscopy helps to differentiate different types of glomerulonephritides from TIN.

-Different cardiovascular insults likely renal artery stenosis, cardiac failure, vasculitis, reduced blood flow due to afferent arteriolar constriction by inhibited prostaglandin synthesis in NSAIDs user, reduced efferent arteriolar tone by ACE inhibitors, etc. are the common causes of AKI that clinically simulate the TIN.
+Different cardiovascular insults, likely renal artery stenosis, cardiac failure, vasculitis, reduced blood flow due to afferent arteriolar constriction in NSAIDs users, reduced efferent arteriolar tone by ACE inhibitors, etc., are the common causes of AKI that clinically simulate TIN.